Enhanced joint sparsity via Iterative Support Detection: Numerical Experiments

 $ \bullet$ (Total, Detected, Correct, False): \\ $ \quad -$ Total: the number of total nonzero rows of the true signal $\bar{X}$; \\ $ \quad -$ Detected: the number of detected nonzero rows, equal to $|I| = (Correct) + (False)$; \\ $ \quad -$ Correct: the number of correctly detected nonzero rows, i.e., $|I \cap \{i: \bar{t}^{i} \neq 0\}|$; \\ $ \quad -$ False: the number of falsely detected nonzero rows , i.e., $|I \cap \{i: \bar{t}^{i} = 0\}|$.

 $ \bullet$ Err: the relative error $\|X-\bar{X}\|_{2}/\|\bar{X}\|_{2}$. \\

-From Figure \ref{fig:1} (a), we can see that the output of the first iteration of ISDJS, which is the solution of the common convex $\ell_{2,1}$-norm regularized model (\ref{eq:l21_0}), is not good.
+From Fig \ref{fig:1} (a), we can see that the output of the first iteration of ISDJS, which is the solution of the common convex $\ell_{2,1}$-norm regularized model (\ref{eq:l21_0}), is not good.
 Nevertheless the output of the fourth iteration of ISDJS could well match the true signal with a very small relative error.
 We also see that ISDJS is insensitive to a small number of false detections and has an attractive self-correction capacity.
-In particular, while it is difficult for the common $\ell_{2,1}$ model (\ref{eq:l21_0}) to recover a signal with $30$ nonzero entries from $60$ measurements, ISDJS can finally return a satisfying result, as presented in Figure \ref{fig:1} (e).
-Notice that when the measurements $m$ decrease, ISDJS still returns a better result with channel numbers $L$ increasing.
+In particular, while it is difficult for the common $\ell_{2,1}$ model (\ref{eq:l21_0}) to recover a signal with $k=30$ nonzero entries from $m=60$ measurements, ISDJS can finally return a satisfying result, as presented in Fig \ref{fig:1} (e).
+Note that when the measurements $m$ decrease, ISDJS still returns a better result with channel numbers $L$ increasing.

-In order to better understand ISDJS, we show each outer iteration of it in Figure \ref{fig:2}, by taking an example of $L=4$.
-From the Figure \ref{fig:2} (a), we can see that ISDJS in the first iteration (i.e. YALL1 group algorithm), finds very few positions of correct nonzero rows and has a large relative error.
-However, a half positions of correct nonzero rows could be detected in the next iteration as exhibited in \ref{fig:2} (b), and a significantly improved recovery is obtained, showed in Figure \ref{fig:2} (c).
-In the third iteration, our algorithm has already correctly detected the most nonzero positions, and therefore a good enough solution is returned showed in Figure \ref{fig:2} (d).
+In order to better understand ISDJS, we show each outer iteration of it in Fig \ref{fig:2}, by taking an example of $L=4$ and $m=80$.
+From the Fig \ref{fig:2} (a), ISDJS in the first iteration (i.e. YALL1 group algorithm), finds very few positions of correct nonzero rows and has a large relative error.
+However, a half positions of correct nonzero rows could be detected in the next iteration as exhibited in Fig \ref{fig:2} (b), and a significantly improved recovery is obtained, shown in Fig \ref{fig:2} (c).
+In the third iteration, our algorithm has already correctly detected the most nonzero positions, and therefore a good enough solution is obtained as illustrated in Fig \ref{fig:2} (d).

-Figure \ref{fig:3} shows the recovery performance of ISDJS with different channel number settings in four different noise levels to present the robustness of ISDJS to noise.
-As expected, ISDJS performs better in case of multi-channel sparse signal recovery than the single channel case even in the high level noise.
+Fig \ref{fig:3} shows the performance of ISDJS with different channels in four different noise levels to verify its robustness.
+The proposed algorithm performs better for the multi-channel sparse signal recovery than the single channel sparse signal recovery even in the high level noise.